-The ACT Environment and Planning Directorate provides rebates and subsidies for the purchase of energy efficient appliances.
+The ACT Government provides rebates and subsidies for the purchase of energy efficient appliances.
 You may be able to save money on bills and new appliances.
-Visit https://www.actsmart.act.gov.au/energy-saving/rebatessubsidies to see the range of subsidies available and check your eligibility.
+Visit: https://climatechoices.act.gov.au/policy-programs/home-energy-support-rebates-for-homeowners